Juniorduc44/FemaReports/README.md

 ## Disclaimer

-This README file is for informational purposes only.
-For the most accurate and up-to-date information, please refer to the full report and [official](https://www.oversight.gov/report/DHS/FEMA%E2%80%99s-Inadequate-Oversight-Led-Delays-Closing-Out-Declared-Disasters) DHS OIG communications.
+This README file is for informational and educational purposes only.
+For the most accurate and up-to-date information, please refer to the full [report](https://www.oversight.gov/report/DHS/FEMA%E2%80%99s-Inadequate-Oversight-Led-Delays-Closing-Out-Declared-Disasters) and [official](https://www.oig.dhs.gov/) DHS OIG communications.